 Information Security Initiatives

 Information Security is responsible for managing the enterprise information security program.
-This program includes information security risk management, IT disaster recovery planning, information security policy and standards development, information security monitoring and testing, information security incident response management, campus information security management support, and information security awareness and training.
-The Department operates the following programs:
+This includes information security risk management, IT disaster recovery planning, information security policy and standards development, information security monitoring and testing, information security incident response management, campus information security management support, and information security awareness and training.
+Information Security operates the following programs: